 ABOUT US

-Our Swim Mentors know, firsthand, the challenges that many Black and Brown youth encounter when trying to navigate predominantly white aquatic spaces.
+Diversity on Deck’s Swim Mentors know, firsthand, the challenges that many youth encounter when trying to navigate aquatic spaces.
 Far too often—and for various reasons—swim lesson opportunities are not readily available in underserved communities.
 Moreover, even when resources are available to underrepresented youth, aquatic spaces often feel uninviting and exclusive.

-Steered by its founder’s vision of championing S.E.A.² (Safety and Security, Equity and Equality, Access and Acceptance), Diversity on Deck volunteers use their knowledge to address these challenges in aquatic spaces.
+As a 501(c)(3) nonprofit organization founded and directed by young people, for young people, Diversity on Deck is guided by its founder’s vision of championing S.E.A.² (Safety and Security, Equity and Equality, Access and Acceptance).
+Our volunteers use their knowledge and experience to help redress the persistent challenges found in aquatic spaces.
 By sharing what they have learned in and out of the water, our Swim Mentors strive to preserve lives while propelling them forward.

 Safety and Security